How to learn to be a psychic medium

 The circle of light has since expanded to embrace a great many people into its circumference, one result of my website, which has brought together mediums from around the world who share their teachings.
 Together we have synthesized American, Australian, British and other Spiritualist methods and developed a system that allows people to learn through chat rooms and by correspondence course.
 Many highly skilled mediums and wonderfully inspired people have worked together to maintain our online circle of light, called The Psychics and Mediums Network.
 Together we have seeded spirituality in the most unlikely of people, using some of the easy-to-understand methods described in this book together with a series of email teaching modules designed in conjunction with our “headmistress” and Spiritualist medium, Vi Kipling.

-Video about learing to be a psychic medium at our online psychic school
+Video about learning to be a psychic medium at our on-line psychic school

 Our work together on the Internet has revealed to us that the circle of light is a real spiritual energy that takes no notice of distance and links people together in a fellowship of learning.
 Together we are being inspired by the spirit to expand our inner light and share our insights with others in a spirit of cheerfulness and compassion.
 I anticipate that as you work with this book you may join the energy of the circle and perhaps feel our influence and the closeness of those working with you from the spirit world.